-Related: Fix dell laptop won’t turn on
+Also check: How to fix dell laptop won’t turn on

-Method 4: Creating a Linux Boot DVD
+Creating a Linux Boot DVD

 This might look like a little unusual solution to this issue, a lot of users have effectively been able to get back the Touchpad utility on their laptop.
-This method creates a Linux boot DVD, which you use to boot in Linux.
+Also, this method creates a Linux boot DVD, which you use to boot in Linux.
 Then finally, you boot back on Windows 10.

 Many have reported the success of this method in bringing back the Touchpad functionality.
-Here are the instructions for creating a Linux boot DVD to boot your laptop from it so that the Dell Touchpad Buttons Not Working issues gets fix:
+Here are the instructions for creating a Linux boot DVD to boot your laptop from it so that the Dell Touchpad Buttons Not Working issues get fix:

 - Once the Linux ISO gets on your laptop system, push in a blank DVD and record the Linux ISO on it.
 Note: In case, you don’t have any access to a DVD device, copy the Linux distribution on a flash drive.

 - After that, restart your computer and boot from the Linux utility that you’ve recently made.
 You might have to change BIOS settings on your machine in case you find that your DVD drive (or USB slot) is not set as a boot option.
 This is a step towards resolving Dell Touchpad Buttons Not Working issue.